Adventure Rider Breakfast Series rides dates HERE

 Weather adjustment information will be posted here on the Thursday before the ride, if necessary.

 Adventure Rider Breakfast Series Ride fine print & route

-Route information - *Disclaimer, I built the routes on my computer using the Roads of Texas map book as my guide which is the best and most accurate I have used, but not perfect, and MotoWhere's mapping program.
+Route information - *Disclaimer, I built the routes on my computer using the Roads of Texas map book as my guide which is the best and most accurate I have used, but not perfect, and Google maps or MotoWhere's mapping program.
 So the routes may not be 100% accurate.
 I do not pre-ride the routes; it's an adventure for me also.
 Road closures, legal status, road conditions and routing of county roads can change.
 If in doubt, turn around and find another route - DO NOT trespass.
 If a landowner says you are on private property, don't argue; politely ask for directions to get back to a public road.